lammps/lammps/doc/src/Packages_details.rst

 ----------

-.. _PKG-USER-PACE:
+.. _PKG-ML-PACE:

-USER-PACE package
+ML-PACE package
 -------------------

 **Contents:**

 A pair style for the Atomic Cluster Expansion potential (ACE).
 ACE is a methodology for deriving a highly accurate classical potential fit to a large archive of quantum mechanical (DFT) data.
-The USER-PACE package provides an efficient implementation for running simulations with ACE potentials.
+The ML-PACE package provides an efficient implementation for running simulations with ACE potentials.